exceptionalcode/hello-k8s/README.md

 ### Storage Classes
 A StorageClass provides a way for administrators to describe the “classes” of storage they offer.
 Different classes might map to quality-of-service levels, or to backup policies, or to arbitrary policies determined by the cluster administrators.

+### Daemon Set
+Let's say whenever we add a node in the cluster and want few containers to be pre loaded Deamon set does it for you.
+* running a cluster storage daemon on every node
+* running a logs collection daemon on every node
+* running a node monitoring daemon on every node